madisonlowe/catTreat/README.md

 As this is written in three basic HTML, CSS and JavaScript files, there shouldn't be anything to install.

+You can also view a live deployment on [this webpage here](https://madisonlowe.github.io/catTreat/).
+As elements of the CSS are still a work in progress, this deployment might look a little wonky, depending on your viewport and device!

 ## Roadmap

 Upcoming edits: